Folies Bergere at The Tropicana Hotel Las Vegas: The Paris connection

 J. Kell Housells gained a majority share in the Tropicana in 1959.
 As owner, one of his first key initiatives was to bring the Folies Bergere to the Tropicana.

 The Folies Bergere spectacular was a cause célèbre depicting frontal nudity and provocative dance moves.
 It is claimed to have had an annual attendance of over 600,000 guests at the height of its popularity.
 Entertainment director Lou Walters is credited as the individual responsible for securing the rights from Paris for the Tropicana.
 The Paris Can-can line dance is considered to have made Folies Bergere Paris world renown and was freely adapted for the American audience.

-"The Trop," as it was affectionately known, was considered the "Tiffany of the Strip," drawing in celebrities like Sammy Davis Jr., Frank Sinatra and Dean Martin.
-Hotel guests came to hobnob with the stars and the Folies' showgirls who would "dress up the lounge after performances.
+"The Trop," as the hotel was commonly known, attracted celebrity guests including Sammy Davis Jr., Frank Sinatra, and Dean Martin.
+Some guests reported opportunities to encounter celebrities and performers in the hotel's lounge after performances.

-Initially, the costumes were crafted in Paris for importing to Las Vegas.
+Initially, from 1959 through 1974, the costumes were designed and crafted in Paris for importing to Las Vegas.
 According to US customs laws, after three years, a duty payment of half the value was due if the items were retained.
 Another option was to return the costumes to Paris.
 The chosen alternative was to burn the costumes in the desert under the watchful eyes of the federal officials.
 Those were sad days for Folies Bergere staff.

 Another anecdote was imparted by Lance Burton, a Folies Bergere magician, concerning Siegfried and Roy's first job in Vegas at the Folies Bergere: "They had this cheetah.
 One time it jumped into the musician's pit.
 The musicians all went diving for cover.
 And Siegfried said to the piano player, 'Keep playing – he likes the music.

 The Folies Bergere was staged at the Hotel Tropicana's Fountain Theatre from 1959 to 1975.
 Featuring pink architectural accents, furniture, and stage curtains, the venue was nicknamed "the pink room."
 Raised stage platforms and stairs offered the audience an intimate experience.
 The open orchestra pit would prove to be so precarious for the performers that, eventually, a preventative net was installed to catch the cast when one of them inadvertently stepped off the stage, slipping into the pit.

 Maitre’ds were prepared to show guests to their seats, locating them partially based on the size of the gratuity.
-Guests frequently wore more formal dress – suits for men and evening dresses for women (with bouffant-styled hair in the 1970s).
+Guests frequently wore more formal dress – suits for men and evening dresses for women.
 Hotel flower girls and cigarette girls roamed the aisles plying their wares.
 Photographers were on hand and ready to commemorate the occasion.